tavoz7/RinBot/README.md

  - Click "Bot" in the side panel, and then click "Add Bot", and confirm.

- - Give your bot a name, and copy its token.
+ - Change your bot's name and picture (if you want), and copy its token.

 After that, navigate to the repo you cloned earlier: